-- a.
-Obtain On Campus Concurrent Student Enrollment Packet from your High School Counselor's Office or from NWACC Office of Admissions and Advising (packet includes general concurrent information, requirements, registration form, and placement score chart/information.
-Contact the Concurrent Enrollment Advisor at 479-619-4324 (Bentonville) or 479-927-3330 in (Washington County Center) for an advising appointment. - b.
-Meet with High School Counselor/Home School Counselor to review your transcript and discuss the courses you would like to take at NWACC. - c.
+- 1. Obtain On Campus Concurrent Student Enrollment Packet from your High School Counselor's Of-ice or from NWACC Office of Admissions and Advising (packet includes general concurrent information, requirements, registration form, and placement score chart/information.
+Contact the Concurrent Enrollment Advisor at 479-619-4324 (Bentonville) or 479-927-3330 in (Washington County Center) for an advising appointment. - 2.
+Meet with High School Counselor/Home School Counselor to review your transcript and discuss the courses you would like to take at NWACC. - 3.
 Complete the Concurrent Registration Form with your counselor or primary home school instructor.
 Verify you have all required signatures before proceeding with the application process.
-The counselor/principal must complete and sign the Concurrent Registration Form to include requested course(s) as well as verify High School GPA. - d.
+The counselor/principal must complete and sign the Concurrent Registration form to include requested course(s) as well as verify High GPA. - 4.
 Complete the NWACC Application for Admission online.
 Select the Concurrent student application.
-There is a \$10.00 application fee. - e.
-Submit ACT, PLAN, PSAT, and/or placement test scores.
+There is a \$10.00 application fee. - 5.
+Submit ACT, ASPIRE 10, Accuplacer Classic and Accuplacer Next Generation.
 College level placement test scores must be achieved in the subject area(s) in which you would like to take a class.
 For information on appropriate college level placement scores see placement chart in NWACC College Catalog or contact a Concurrent Enrollment Advisor at NWACC.
 If a prospective concurrent student has not taken a placement test, they may contact the NWACC Testing Center at (479) 619-4354 (Bentonville Campus) or (479) 479) 927-3330 (Washington County Center) for information Testing Center hours.